raynamharris/musicalgenes/.github/ISSUE_TEMPLATE/request-a-gene.md

 ---
 name: Request a gene
 about: Don't see your favorite gene in the list?
-Request to have it adde.
+Request to have it added.
-title: ''
+title: 'Gene Request'
 labels: ''
 assignees: ''